 Puerto Rico isn't very big, but its landscapes are nevertheless diverse.
 Beaches, rainforest, mountains… it has it all.
 And you can reach all these different features in about an hour from San Juan.

-If you go to Toro Verde, you have to make sure to brave The Monster, which is officially the longest zip line in the world at 7,234 feet.
+If you go to Toro Verde, you have to make sure to brave The Monster, which was the longest zip line in the world (7,234 feet) when it opened.
+(It's since been knocked out of that top spot, but it's still epic!)

 4. Or you can just lounge on the beach